SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 mkdir data
 ```

-2. Open the zip-File and move the images Folder with our X-Ray images into the data directory.
+2. Open the zip-File and move the images Folder with our x-ray images into the data directory.

-3. Install all dependencies with
+3. Install the dependencies

 ```bash
 pip install -r requirements.txt
 ```

-Now your ready and you can use the project on your local computer.
+Now you are ready and you can use the project on your local computer.

 But our real goal is to move the project to the cloud.
-When you're ready, let's move on and create our preprocessing pipeline.
+So when you're ready, let's move on and create our preprocessing pipeline.

 <br>
 <br>